-We look at the level of risk involved when we decide whether to lend.
+The level of risk involved is an important part of any decision to lend.
 If you have a number of missed or late payments you might be seen as a 'high risk'.
-If it appears that you're 'high risk' then we may refuse to offer you a loan.
-In some cases, we may still offer you a loan but at a higher rate of interest.
+If it appears that you're 'high risk' then you might not be offered a loan.
+In some cases, you may be offered a loan but at a higher rate of interest.

 If you've got any concerns about your credit rating you can get a copy of your credit file with any of the credit reference agencies.